 One of Winter Watch’s Sherlockian methods of speaking truth to power is to provide statements from the horse’s mouth.
-In this manner, the normie can ponder why such a person making such remarks has power, prestige and influence in today’s Crime Syndicate-dominated Brave New World.
+In this manner, the normie and pajama people can ponder why such a person making such remarks has power, prestige and influence in today’s Crime Syndicate-dominated Brave New World.

 Such is the case with Zbigniew Brzezinski (1928-2017), a professor at the Columbia, Harvard and John Hopkins internationalist cesspools.
 Brzezinski was a member of the Council on Foreign Relations (CFR), the Club of Rome and one of the old Polish Black Nobility.
 David Rockefeller hired him to create the Trilateral Commission in 1973 and appointed him director.
 He was also foreign policy adviser to Vice President Hubert Humphrey and was President Jimmy Carter’s national security adviser from 1977 to 1981.

 Brzezinski was prescient enough to have predicted the Soviet Union break up along lines of nationality.
 He therefore pushed against detente.
 He was the opposite side of the faux dialectic set up with Henry Kissinger.
 However, when his policies are examined, he always seems to promote a general suppression of the developing and third world nations.
 He also supported the Vietnam War.
 When Brzezinski was involved In counter-nationalist tendencies in such countries, the bodies tended to pile up.
 He pushed the chaos (aka evil) strategy of tension and a concoction called the “arch of crisis.”
 Brzezinski felt there always needed to be boogeymen to rally against.